 Article 3 – Letter of Complaint

-- A complaint is filed by submitting a letter of complaint to the Chief Executive of Simavi at the Simavi office in Haarlem, the Netherlands by email: firstname.lastname@example.org.
+A complaint is filed by submitting a Letter of Complaint to the Complaints Coordinator of Simavi at the Simavi office, Naritaweg 135, 1043 BS, Amsterdam, the Netherlands, preferably by email to: email@example.com

-- c) a description of the act/behaviour complained about;
+- a description and the date of the issue or behaviour complained about;

-- d) the reason why the complainant objects to this act/behaviour.
+- the reason why the complainant objects to or reports this act/behaviour.

 Article 4 – Confirmation of receipt

-The Complaints coordinator receives the complaint and will send it to the designated employee who is best equipped to handle the complaint.
-The assistant of the relevant department will issue a written confirmation of receipt of the letter of complaint and register the receipt of the letter in the complaint register within one working week.
-The confirmation of receipt will include information about the complaints procedure, the Complaints Coordinator that will handle the complaint and the time that will be required to process the complaint.
+The Complaints Coordinator receives the complaint and will issue a written confirmation of receipt of the Letter of Complaint and register the receipt of the letter in the complaint register within one working week.
+The confirmation of receipt will include information on how the complaint is going to be dealt with and what the expected duration of the process will be.

 Article 5 – Period of processing and adjournment

-- The Complaints Coordinator responsible shall process the complaint within six weeks from the date of receiving the letter of complaint.
+- The Complaints Coordinator shall process the complaint within six weeks from the date of receiving the Letter of Complaint.

-- The Complaints Coordinator responsible can adjourn the processing of the complaint for a maximum of four weeks.
-This adjournment will be communicated in writing to both the complainant and the person complained against.
+- The Complaints Coordinator can adjourn the processing of the complaint for a maximum of four weeks, or in case an external investigation is done, for the duration of such external investigation.
+This adjournment will be communicated in writing to the complainant.

 Article 6 – Processing of the complaint